LAGuide

 20 Bars Where You Can Meet People

-For as social of a city as LA claims to be, nights out don't always feature much socializing.
+For as social of a city as LA claims to be, nights out here don't always feature much socializing.
 Bars tend to be cliquey, loud, sectioned-off, and generally not conducive to talking to anyone other than the people you already know.
-But if you choose the right places, you'll see there's a world of strangers waiting for you.
-Whether you’re single or simply sick of drinking beers at All Seasons with the same four friends every weekend, LA has some great drinking establishments where you might be able to mix it up with people who aren't yet familiar with your overused party tricks.
-(As well as places to line dance, do karaoke, or play shuffleboard with randos.)
+But if you choose the right places, you'll find a world of interesting people waiting to mix it up.
 Here are the bars where you can make that happen.

 All restaurants on The Infatuation are selected by our editorial team.
 Bars Where You Can Meet New People is presented by Bumble For Friends, a friendship app from Bumble that connects you with people nearby that share similar interests and friendship goals.
 Whether you’re new to an area or just looking to expand your social circle, Bumble For Friends is the easiest way to make new friends and find community.
 You can download the new Bumble For Friends app here.